 Lastly, let’s take a look at AirAsia’s social media marketing presence as digital marketing is also a very important part of any company’s marketing strategy.

 Air Asia is smartly using its social media in building a direct relationship with its customers.
 They have official handles on all major platforms but for the purposes of this segment, we shall take a look at the main 3, which are Instagram, Twitter, and Facebook.
 Following is an analysis of AirAsia’s social media presence:

-- AirAsia has 62.K followers on Instagram, 93.5K followers on Twitter, and 12M likes on Facebook
+- AirAsia has 223K followers on Instagram, 3.2 million followers on Twitter, and 12M likes on Facebook

 - They post regularly on their pages, at least a couple of times a week, and maintain this consistency

 - They post a variety of content that aims at staying relevant in the minds of the customers

 - Their main strategy seems to be posting about exotic travel destinations with Call-to-Action, encouraging customers to avail their services in exploring these locations